With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 Sample Thai cuisine

 Thai cuisine is one of the most popular in the world and you cannot go to Chiang Mai and not try out their local delicacies – after all, this is considered Thailand street food paradise.
-I highly recommend you try Khao Soi, a delicious noodle soup that originated in northern Thailand but is now very popular across the country.
+Make sure to try Khao Soi, a delicious noodle soup that originated in northern Thailand but is now very popular across the country.

 The main ingredients used to make Khao Soi include hand-cut rice or egg noodles, coconut milk, curry soup base and chicken, pork or beef.
 It is served with pickled cabbage, raw red onion, and lime wedges on the side.
-There is a vegan or vegetarian option of the soup.
+There is a vegan or vegetarian option too.

 Other mouthwatering Thai foods you can try are: